 Belt Driven Grass Collection Bagger System

-The belt driven grass collection system uses an additional belt to drive the impeller fan which creates a greater air velocity.
-This increase air movement pushes grass into the bags.
+The belt-driven grass collection system uses an additional belt to drive the impeller fan which creates a greater air velocity.
+This increased air movement pushes grass into the bags.
 The fan is encased by the blower housing.

 This housing is attached to the side discharge on the mower deck.
 A tube then comes off of the blower housing to carry grass to the bags.